boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 ## Important core differences

-Let's briefly talk about JavaScript values (`JsValue`).
+First, we need to talk about JavaScript values (`JsValue`) for a bit.
 This is functionally the core `any` value type of JavaScript.
 A `JsValue` could be a number represented as a 64 bit floating point, a string, a boolean, or an object.
 Not only is it an `any`, but `JsValue` is ultimately engine defined with various implementations existing across engines.

 While this is handy for a dynamically typed language like JavaScript, it is not ideal for implementing deep language specifications where an